 Linspired: The Jeremy Lin Story by Mike Yorkey

 Michael Jordan’s mother said that school work came before basketball and that’s how it was for Michael.
 His friends left him to play basketball while he had to go inside to do his homework.
-He dreamed of playing for the U.S. Olympic team at age 9, but first there was the middle school team to make.
+He dreamed of playing for the U.S. Olympic team at age 9, but first, there was the middle school team to make.
 His mom advised him that if he wanted to reach his dreams, he better “get doing.”
 Dream big, work hard.
 His mom’s influence shaped Michael into the superstar that he became.
 Go mom! [picture book, ages 6 and up]

-Basketball Books That Make My Final Four
+Basketball Kids’ books That Make My Final Four

 I need one more outstanding book for my own final four but this is my start.
 If you only read one book on the list, make it last year’s Newbery winner Crossover.

 The Crossover by Kwame Alexander